-Thomson Scientific & Healthcare
+Thomson Scientific

-Thomson Scientific & Healthcare is a leading provider of information and services to researchers, physicians and other professionals in the healthcare, academic, scientific, corporate and government marketplaces.
-We derive most of our scientific and healthcare information from public sources, academic, scientific, technical and medical journals, pharmaceutical companies, healthcare industry transaction databases, and practicing professionals.
+Thomson Scientific is a leading provider of information and services to researchers, scientists and information professionals in the academic, scientific, corporate and government marketplace.
+We derive most of our scientific information from public sources, academic, scientific, technical and medical journals, pharmaceutical companies, healthcare industry transaction databases and practicing professionals.
 We supplement the collected information, in many cases, with proprietary analysis prepared by our staff of expert editors.
 We further enhance the value of that information by ranking, organizing, summarizing and continuously updating it to make it more accessible and of greater utility to our customers.